-On market housing led residential schemes affordable housing should be provided in accordance with the ESBC Local Plan.
+On market housing led residential schemes providing 4 or more dwellings, affordable housing should be provided in accordance with the ESBC Local Plan.
 Where possible, affordable provision will be distributed evenly throughout the development in order to assimilate it with open market provision.
+The affordable housing_requirement may be provided off-site.

-- 6.12.
+- 7.13.
 This policy sets out the type and tenure for new development within the parish and is based on discussions with the local community.
-With the exception of very small homes (1 bed) and flatted / apartment accommodation, the community considers that most other types of dwelling would be acceptable and a mix should be encouraged. - 6.13.
-Given the urban fringe / edge environment it is considered that the higher density living that is created by apartments would be inappropriate so far from shops and services within Burton town centre the exception is given to living over the shop arrangements which are more desirable and considered a good use of space.
-However, it was evident from the community that there is a significant demand for housing for older people.
-With a greater proportion of the population due to be in this category in the future, it is a demand which can only grow further.
-In addition to sheltered housing and residential care accommodation, the 'appropriate mix' in both open market and affordable housing development will need to provide a range of homes suitable for older people, including bungalows. - 6.14.
+With the exception of very small homes (1 bed) and flatted / apartment accommodation, the community considers that most other types of dwelling would be acceptable and a mix should be encouraged. - 7.14.
+Given the urban fringe / edge environment it is considered that the higher density living that is created by apartments would be inappropriate so far from shops and services within Burton town centre the exception is given to living over the shop arrangements which are more desirable and considered a good use of space. - 7.15.
 Family homes and bungalows feature strongly within the policy it is considered that the location would be attractive for such uses, however, other policies in the plan such as Policy TA5 Public Transport require that these uses can function effectively within the urban edge and are accessibly by a range of transport modes.
-This is especially important as elderly and young residents do not always have access to the car yet want to remain independent. - 6.15.
-Affordable housing provision remains as set within the ESBC Local Plan, but there is a caveat to allow for off-site delivery of affordable housing.
-This follows the lead of the large development at Branston Locks, Branston, where it was considered desirable to provide a portion of the affordable housing elsewhere, targeting key need within the inner Burton urban areas.
+This is especially important as elderly and young residents do not always have access to the car yet want to remain independent. - 7.16.
+Affordable housing_provision remains as set within the ESBC Local Plan, but there is a caveat to allow for off-site delivery of affordable housing.
+This follows the lead of the large development at Branston Locks, Branston, where it was considered desirable to provide a portion of the affordable housing_elsewhere, targeting key need within the inner Burton urban areas.
 The community support this socially responsive approach within this policy.